matrn/dast/README.md

  * OLPD = One Line Printable Delimiter - name is delimited from data using `=` and line is ended with `\n`, for example: `test_var=Hello World``\n`
  * OLUD = One Line Unprintable Delimiter - name is delimited from data using `dec(02)` ASCII `start of text` and line is ended with `\n`, for example: `test_var``0x1E``This is useful for special =-+*/!. characters``\n`
  * MLUD = Multi Line Unprintable Delimiter - name is delimited from data using `dec(02)` ASCII `start of text` and ended with `dec(03)` ASCII `end of text`, for example:  `test_var``0x1E``multi \n line \n data and normal characters =-+*/!``0x03`

+*Note that mixing different separators can cause problems.*

 ## Read all variables